CharlesMuvaka/delaniStudio/readMe.md

  + [Reference](#reference)
  + [Authors Info](#author-Info)
  ## Description
- <p>Delani studio is a webssite that describes all the programing we offer.
-Apart from show casing our skills, the website also clearly describes our terms and conditions before signing any contracts and also our contact.</p>
+ <p>Delani studio is a webssite that describes all the programming services we offer.
+Apart from show casing our skills, the website also clearly describes our terms and conditions before signing any contracts and also our provides our contacts to the users.</p>

  ## Installation
  ### Requirements